 - Can also be used for feeding baby

 I really love the back support, that is exactly what I had been really missing, it’s such a support and so reassuring knowing I’m on my left and comfy.
-Lying on your left is better for mummy and baby’s blood flow and something I did easily in my first pregnancy, but this time around I kept waking to find myself on my right of waking in agony from hips and lying on my right to get some relief, something I hated doing.
+Lying on your left is better for mummy and baby’s blood flow and something I did easily in my first pregnancy, but this time around I kept waking to find myself on my right.
+Waking in agony from my hips and lying on my right to get some relief, something I hated doing.
+I did see a physio and was given exercises and tips for SPD, but can definitely say this pillow made a huge difference.
+Not waking unable to move made a huge difference to starting my day and parenting a 2 year old.

 It’s actually very easy to use, I think my issue was putting the back support in the right pace and figuring out where my knees went.